huntercash/Schwab/README.md

 Excel File Provided.
 Located in datacleaning/rawdata

 ## Software Stack
-- requirements.txt
-- hosted on herokuapp
+- run a simple webserver for js files to work

 ### Backend
-- Database: mySQL
+- Database: csv file
-- Web Framework for API, Templates: Flask
+- d3.js to use the data

 ### Front End
 - JS Libraries: D3, Plotly.JS